How we're supporting energy efficiency in Bristol buildings and providing low carbon heat.

 Almost two thirds of Bristol's direct carbon emissions come from heating and powering its buildings.

-Over half of homes need energy efficiency improvements, such as insulation, to reduce the amount of energy they use to a reasonable level.
+Over half of homes in Bristol need energy efficiency improvements, such as insulation, to reduce the amount of energy they use to a reasonable level.

 One City Climate Strategy target for Bristol buildings